Searching for long-lived axion-like particles via displaced vertices at the HL-LHC: The possibility of detecting long-lived axion-like particles at the HL-LHC

 \subsection{Searching for long-lived ALPs via the $ \pi^+ \pi^- \gamma \slashed{E}_T $ signal}

 Now let's consider the signal from $pp \to \gamma a \to \gamma \tau^+ \tau^-$ with subsequent hadronic tau decays at the $14$ TeV HL-LHC with $\mathcal{L}=$ $3$ ab$^{-1}$, which is characterized by a pair of charged pions, a photon and missing transverse energy.
 Its production cross sections at the HL-LHC decrease slowly with $m_a$ increasing, while showing a clear enhancement as the coupling $g_{aWW}$ increases.
 For the ALPs with masses in the range of $4-10$ GeV, the values of the production cross sections vary from $8.88 \times 10^{-6}$ to $8.66 \times 10^{-6}$ pb and from $2.22 \times 10^{-6}$ to $2.16 \times 10^{-6}$ pb for $g_{aWW}$ equaling to $1 \times 10^{-2}$ TeV$^{-1}$ and $5 \times 10^{-3}$ TeV$^{-1}$, respectively.
 These results have been obtained after applying the basic cuts described earlier.
 The SM background mainly arises from the Drell-Yan process $pp \to \gamma^*/Z^* \to \tau^+ \tau^-$, where one of the $\tau$ leptons radiates a photon before decaying hadronically.
 The subdominant contribution to the SM background originates from the process $pp \to \gamma \tau^+ \tau^-$, where the photon is radiated from an initial-state jet and both $\tau$ leptons decay hadronically $\tau^{\pm} \to \pi^{\pm} \nu_{\tau}$.
 For the SM background, the value of the total production cross section is about $0.28$ pb.
-In addition, potential instrumental backgrounds, such as those arising from pile-up, vertices coming from dense detector regions, random-track crossings as well as SM long-lived decays (e.g., semi-leptonic B-decays), have also been considered in our analysis.
-However, these contributions are expected to be substantially subdominant compared to the primary SM background processes.
-Moreover, after applying a series of optimized selection cuts that will be discussed below, the instrumental backgrounds in the signal region~(SR) are expected to be well below one event, and no events are observed in the real data analysis.
-Therefore, their impact on our numerical results is minimal and can be safely neglected in our analysis.
+In this analysis, potential instrumental backgrounds mainly arise from random-track crossings, vertices coming from dense detector regions and pile-up.
+The events from random-track crossings can be estimated by using data-driven methods such as event mixing and track flipping.
+For example, reference~\cite{ATLAS:2019fwx} employs these methods to estimate the number of events, which is about $\mathcal{O}(10^{-3})$ and negligible.
+Vertices from dense detector regions can be effectively vetoed by using detailed material maps~\cite{Alimena:2019zri,ATLAS:2017tny}.
+Additionally, pile-up background can be suppressed by reconstructing a merged vertex from the decays of tau leptons, as detailed in Ref.~\cite{Shan:2024pcc}.
+A complete quantitative assessment of these instrumental backgrounds requires the application of specialized technical frameworks, which are beyond the scope of this study.
+Therefore, the results presented in this paper are based on the idealized assumption that the contributions of these instrumental backgrounds are negligible.
+A systematic evaluation of these backgrounds will be considered in future work.